SleepySwords/advent_of_code/2022/README.md

 - [2021](../2021)
 - [2020](../2020)

-The branch also requires the AOC_SESSION enviorment variable to be set.
+The branch requires the AOC_SESSION enviorment variable to be set.
-(I should clean this boilercode up at some point)